eintrittfrei/SEI56-Project-3/README.md

 * There are still some issues with the suggestions edit form.
 The image can currently not be updated as it is fed automatically with the pre populated form data.
 This hides the form upload field for updates.

 ## Key Learning

-It was very useful to work on a project in a larger group of four people.
-It showed how important planning and good communication is.
-Especially with the styling it would have been better to plan ahead in more detail.
+* It was very useful to work on a project in a larger group of four people.
+* It showed the importance of planning and good communication is.
+* Especially styling, it would have been better to plan ahead in more detail.

 ## Future Improvements
 * The ratings currently have to be typed in as a number.
 It would be good to add a simple icon from 1-5 that can be clicked.